-BDE will monitor subrecipients it engages to assist with program management using the PRDOH monitoring Plan.
+BDE will monitor subrecipients it engages to assist with program management using the PRDOH Monitoring Plan.

 If issues of non-compliance are identified during monitoring, such issues shall be categorized as either material or administrative.
-Businesses found to be in material noncompliance, or which received funds in error, may be required to repay grant funds to the State, as per the Terms and Conditions agreement.
+Businesses found to be in material non-compliance, or which received funds in error, may be required to repay grant funds to the State, as per the Terms and Conditions agreement.
 All Companies who were willfully fraudulent will be prosecuted.

-According to 24 C.F.R. § 570.501 (b), PRDOH, as Grantee, is responsible for ensuring that CDBG-DR funds are used in accordance with all program requirements.
-The use of designated public agencies, subrecipients, or contractors does not relieve the recipient of this responsibility.
-Therefore, this Program will be subject to the PRDOH's standardized Monitoring Plan, Cross Cutting Guidelines and other Grantee adopted guidelines, policies and procedures, as outlined within the SRA between and PRDOH.
+According to 24 C.F.R. § 570.501(b), PRDOH, as Grantee, is responsible for ensuring that CDBG-DR funds are used in accordance with all program requirements.
+The use of CDBG-DR funds by designated public agencies, subrecipients, or contractors does not relieve PRDOH of this responsibility.
+Therefore, this Program will be subject to PRDOH's standardized Monitoring Plan, Cross Cutting Guidelines and other Grantee adopted guidelines, policies and procedures, as outlined within the SRA between the subrecipients and PRDOH.
 BDE will perform monitoring of the SBF Programs using a Monitoring Plan created in accordance with the requirements of PRDOH's standardized Monitoring Plan and under PRDOH's approval.